zlurad/serp-parser/README.md

 });
 ```

-It will return serp object with array of results with position, title and url
+It will return serp object with array of results with position, title, url and snippet
 ```
 {
   "keyword: "google",